Basic Digital Coloring and Brush Adjustments

 To use them, first register those brush materials in the [Sub Tool] palette.

-For tablet users: To register a brush material, select [Import sub tool material] from the top left menu of the [Sub Tool] palette.
+When using the Tablet Version: To register a brush material, select [Add sub tool] from the top left menu of the [Sub Tool] palette.

 Note: How to use an asset will vary depending on the type of material.
 Learn how to import and use downloaded materials in the following articles: